argoproj/argo-workflows/docs/quick-start.md

 ## Install Argo Workflows

-First, specify the version you'd like to install in an environment variable.
+First, specify the version you want to install in an environment variable.
 Modify the command below:

 ```bash